shoneslab/nodejs-winrm/README.md

 ## Supported WinRM Versions

+As of now Winrm Version 1 is tested.

 ## Install

 On the remote host, a PowerShell prompt, using the __Run as Administrator__ option and paste in the following lines: